What is Second Century Vision?

 All supported by a foundation of basic needs assistance and support for those escaping violent situations

-As part of this work, United Way is introducing navigators, who will coach families and individuals as they create their unique financial stability plan and really help guide them along the way, making access to services easier and helping to break down barriers along the way.
-We are also building a technology platform to streamline coordination and access to services, and ultimately, strengthen our area’s whole social services network.
+As part of this work, United Way has introduced navigators, who coach families and individuals as they create their unique financial stability plan and really help guide them along the way, making access to services easier and helping to break down barriers along the way.
+We also built a technology platform to streamline coordination and access to services, and ultimately, strengthen our area’s whole social services network.

 Who is ALICE?